rf-peixoto/rf-peixoto/README.md

 ## Hello.
 Here you can find some random stuff and studies, beware of malwares.
-My GPG fingerprint:

 46AA A15D 40CC 2791 7245  1F9E 76B2 A342 7D95 07B7